griga23/shoe-store/lab2.md

   INNER JOIN shoe_customers_keyed
   ON shoe_orders.customer_id = shoe_customers_keyed.customer_id;
 ```
-NOTE: there are many duplicates.
+NOTE: there are no duplicate orders.

-Prepare table for Order <-> Customer join
+Prepare new table for to string result of the Order <-> Customer join
 ```
 CREATE TABLE shoe_order_customer(
   order_id INT,